frimpongopoku/ALU_Web_Dev/Readme.txt

   Dummy mentors were used in this application.
-  * I used javascript to generate the html content dynamically instead of copying and pasting html content which was really hard to manage.
+  * I used javascript to generate the html content dynamically instead of copying and pasting html content which makes changes and tracking very hard to manage.
   * Animations were done by simply swapping and removing CSS classes in different situations.

+  Please check the (js) folder to get access to files that contain more explanations to mechanisms being used, and some choice.